erynjohn/liri/README.md

 # LIRI
-## A command line node app that uses the spotify, movie, and concert api's To return the requested response.
+### A command line node app that uses the spotify, movie, and concert api's To return the requested response.
-# How to use each command
+## How each command works:

-### Node liri.js concert-this <artist/band name here>
+* Node liri concert-this <artist/band name here>

-### This will search the Bands in Town Artist Events API ("https://rest.bandsintown.com/artists/" + artist + "/events?app_id=codingbootcamp"
+  * Will display concert info

-### Node liri.js spotify-this-song '<song name here
+* Node liri spotify-this-song '<song name here>
+    *Will display spotify song results and provide a link to the song

-### Node liri.js movie-this '<movie name here>
+* Node liri movie-this '<movie name here>
+    *will display movie info
+* All results are saved to log.txt file

+###### To use this app you have add the spotify, movie-this, and concert-this keys to the .env file
+###### Then npm install to add the npm modules